Chapter 2: The Constitution and Its Origins

 One of the first differences among the delegates to become clear was between those from large states, such as New York and Virginia, and those who represented small states, like Delaware.
 When discussing the structure of the government under the new constitution, the delegates from Virginia called for a consisting of two houses.
 The number of a state’s representatives in each house was to be based on the state’s population.
 In each state, representatives in the lower house would be elected by popular vote.
 These representatives would then select their state’s representatives in the upper house from among candidates proposed by the state’s legislature.
 Once a representative’s term in the legislature had ended, the representative could not be reelected until an unspecified amount of time had passed.

-Delegates from small states objected to this .
-Another proposal, the , called for a with one house, in which each state would have one vote.
+Delegates from small states objected to this I. Another proposal, the , called for a with one house, in which each state would have one vote.
 Thus, smaller states would have the same power in the national legislature as larger states.
-However, the larger states argued that because they had more residents, they should be allotted more legislators to represent their interests.
+However, the larger states argued that because they had more residents, they should be allotted more legislators to represent their interests (Figure 2.7).

 Slavery and Freedom

 Another fundamental division separated the states.
-Following the Revolution, some of the northern states had either abolished slavery or instituted plans by which slaves would gradually be emancipated.
+Following the Revolution, some of the northern states had either abolished slavery or instituted plans by which enslaved men and women would gradually be emancipated.
 Pennsylvania, for example, had passed the Act for the Gradual Abolition of Slavery in 1780.
 All people born in the state to enslaved mothers after the law’s passage would become indentured servants to be set free at age twenty-eight.
 In 1783, Massachusetts had freed all enslaved people within the state.
 Many Americans believed slavery was opposed to the ideals stated in the Declaration of Independence.
 Others felt it was inconsistent with the teachings of Christianity.
-Some feared for the safety of the country’s white population if the number of slaves and white Americans’ reliance on them increased.
+Some White people feared for their safety if the enslaved population or Americans’ reliance on slavery were to increase.
 Although some southerners shared similar sentiments, none of the southern states had abolished slavery and none wanted the Constitution to interfere with the institution.
-In addition to supporting the agriculture of the South, slaves could be taxed as property and counted as population for purposes of a state’s representation in the government.
+In addition to supporting the agriculture of the South, enslaved people could be taxed as property and counted as population for purposes of a state’s representation in the government.

 Federal Supremacy vs. State Sovereignty